emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 The goal of the competition this year is to solve an optimal vehicle routing problem where in addition, the location of depots for the vehicles and the fleet size should be optimized.
-In this post, we provide solution to this problem.
+In this post, we provide a solution to this problem.

 ![_config.yml]({{ site.baseurl }}/images//2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing/transport-fleet.jpg)